yourejuanito/macOS-User-Elevation-Workflow/README.md

 ```bash
 sudo ./demote-users.sh
 ```
 - Removes local admin rights from all non-protected accounts.
+There is no user interactivity as this would be done in a remediation workflow.

+	***protected accounts are controlled in line 30 of the script.***

 ### Elevation (Service Desk)
 ```bash